 Make ahead tip: Make the Stromboli on a baking sheet ahead of time, and pop in the fridge.
 Keep it cold until it’s time to bake, then bake it off in the preheated oven!

-How to store: Take cooled leftovers and place them in an airtight food storage container.
+How to store: Take cooled leftover stromboli and place them in an airtight food storage container.
 Store in the fridge for 2-3 days.
 If you are liked my husband, he actually enjoys his cold or room temperature, just like leftovers from pizza night.

 A whole stromboli can also be frozen either before or after baking.
 Wrap well in plastic wrap or aluminum foil and seal tightly.
 Freeze for up to 6 months.
 When baking, bake straight from frozen in a 350°F oven for 30-40 minutes, or until browned and cooked thoroughly.